LukeShortCloud/rootpages/markdown/ansible.md

 * ansible/ = The "ansible-container" command should be run in the directory above "ansible."
     * container.yml = An Ansible file that mirrors Docker Compose syntax is used to define how to create the Docker container.
 Common settings include the image to use, ports to open, commands to run, etc.
-    * requirements.txt = Python depedencies to install.
+    * requirements.txt = Python dependencies to install.
-    * requirements.yml = Ansible depedencies to install from Ansible Galaxy.
+    * requirements.yml = Ansible dependencies to install from Ansible Galaxy.
     * ansible.cfg = Ansible configuration for the container.